Presbyterian Blue Hose

 The Presbyterian Blue Hose are the athletic teams of Presbyterian College, located in Clinton, South Carolina, United States.
 The Blue Hose athletic program is a member of the Big South Conference and competes in the NCAA Division I Football Championship Subdivision (FCS).
-The PC Athletic Department fields a total of 17 varsity teams in eight men's and nine women's sports.
+The PC Athletic Department fields a total of 19 varsity teams, eight men's and 11 women's sports.
 The school colors are garnet and blue, and the mascot is Scotty the Scotsman, a medieval Scottish warrior.
 The team name comes from the socks worn by the football team in the early days of the twentieth century.

-Teams
+Sponsored sports

 Presbyterian sponsors teams in eight NCAA-sanctioned sports for each sex, plus one women's sport that is not governed by the NCAA.

 In December 2017, Presbyterian announced the addition of men's and women's wrestling programs.
 Men's wrestling is fully sanctioned by the NCAA, while women's wrestling has partial NCAA recognition.
 Women's wrestling is primarily governed by the Women's Collegiate Wrestling Association, but since 2020–21 has been recognized by the NCAA through its Emerging Sports for Women program.
 The men's program debuted in 2018–19 as an independent and joined the Southern Conference in July 2019, joining Big South rivals Campbell and Gardner–Webb as SoCon affiliates since the Big South does not sponsor wrestling.
 The women's program is the first for an NCAA Division I school.
 The men's team began with a limited varsity schedule in 2018–19 and first played a full schedule in 2019–20, while the women's team began playing a full varsity schedule in 2018–19.

 Mark Cody, former head coach of American and Oklahoma, was named to lead the Blue Hose.
 Presbyterian was the first South Carolina-based Division I school to sponsor wrestling since Clemson eliminated its program in 1995.
 Cassy Lopez of Maryland's Mt.
 Hebron High School was the first woman to sign a National Letter of Intent with a Division I wrestling program.

 In 2021, Cody became the school's Director of Wrestling.
 Zach Sheaffer, an All-American with Pittsburgh, became the head coach of the men's and women's teams.